Suzannah Mirghani

-Suzannah Mirghani, is a Qatar-based Sudanese-Russian scriptwriter, researcher, and independent filmmaker.
+Suzannah Mirghani (also known as Suzi Mirgani), is a Qatar-based Sudanese-Russian scriptwriter, researcher, and independent filmmaker.
 She is best known for the award-winning 2021 short film Al-Sit.
 Currently, Mirghani is an Assistant Director for Publications at the Center for International and Regional Studies (CIRS) at Georgetown University in Qatar.

 Education and personal life

 Mirghani graduated with degrees in media studies and museum studies from University College London Qatar (UCL Qatar).
 The daughter of a Russian mother and a Sudanese father, she is married to Rodney X Sharkey.
 Her sister Julietta Mirghani is also a film producer.

 Career

 As filmmaker

 In 2011, she played the leading role in the short film Re:Move directed by Eric Priezkalns.
 The same year, she made her directorial debut with the short Hamour.
 In 2014, she directed the short film Hind's Dream which received critical acclaim and won the award for "artistic vision and poetic screenwriting" at the 2014 Doha Film Institute Ajyal Film Festival.
 In 2015, the same film was included in the official selection for the short film corner at the 2015 Cannes Film Festival.
 After that success, she directed her next short Caravan in 2016.